ddom-pubgit/old-script-collection/README.md

 output will be in the terminal

+## Files

+IsFastclonePossibleForBackup.ps1 -> script you want to run.
+Send this to clients modules-isfastclonepossible.psm1 -> list of modules you can import for your own use.
+Might be useful in some cases (see Cloud Connect repositories note)

 ## Note for Cloud Connect Repositories

 Blocksize data for the backups will be returned, but when run on the tenant side, we cannot retrieve: